Live from the Southern Command in sunny South Florida.

 Thank you, sir.

-A few things that you said uh that really triggered my brain just going around.
+I wanted to go back to the first hour, if I could, a few things that you said that really triggered my brain just going around.

 Yeah.

-And then you talked about something where I'm sure a lot of Americans feel like you you hoped he suffered, Kali, I mean.
+And then you talked about something where I'm sure a lot of Americans feel like you hoped he suffered, Zarkali, I mean, you hoped that he just had the worst experience of his life.

-And the one question that I didn't hear asked by anybody was why the stretcher?
+And the one question that I didn't hear asked by anybody was, why the stretcher?

 Why was he on the gurney?